California State Jobs

 TL;DR

-The state hiring process has six stages: exam → eligibility list → application screening → interview → background check → job offer.
-The whole process typically takes 3–6 months.
+The state hiring process has seven stages: exam → eligibility list → application screening → interview → background check → job offer → probationary period.
+The whole process typically takes 3–6 months, though timelines vary by department.
 Understanding where you are at each stage helps you manage expectations and keep applying in the meantime.

 Process overview and timeline